JTSkelton/Language-suggester/README.md

 * To clone the project to your local computer, follow these steps:
 1) Copy the link to the GitHub repository: https://github.com/JTSkelton/Language-suggester.git
 2) Paste the link in the terminal after the 'git clone' command
 3) The repository is now copied to your device.
-You can now navigate to the files in the directory labeled 'Landing-Page' and open with your choice of text-editor.
+You can now navigate to the files in the directory labeled 'Language-Suggester' and open with your choice of text-editor.

 ## Known Bugs